adamkglaser/npy2bdv/README.md

  * compression methods `None`, `gzip`, `lzf` (`None` by default).
  * downsampling options:
     - any number of mipmap levels
-    - computed via averaging, compatible with BigDataViewer/BigStitcher convention.
+    - computed via averaging or decimating, compatible with BigDataViewer/BigStitcher convention.
- * user-defined block sizes for H5 storage (default `4,256,256`)
+ * user-defined block sizes for H5 and N5 storage (default `4,256,256`)
  * any number of time points, illuminations, channels, tiles, angles.
  * arbitrary affine transformation for each individual view (e.g. translation, rotation, shear).
  * arbitrary voxel calibration for each view, to account for spatial anisotropy.
  * individual views can differ in dimensions, voxel size, voxel units, exposure time, and exposure units.
  * missing views are labeled in XML automatically.
- * writing virtual stacks of arbitrary size, by plane or sub-stack.
-Handy when your stack is larger than your RAM.
+ * appending data to stacks of arbitrary size, by plane or sub-stack.
+Handy when your stack is larger than your RAM or in separate files (e.g., MM TIFF files).
     - virtual stacks can be written with multiple subsampling levels and compression.

  ## Writing speed